akostrik/CPP_module_42/README.md

 * std::to_string c++11
 * stod c++11
 ```
+## Implicit conversion sequence
+* to convert an argument in a function call to the type of the corresponding parameter in a function declaration

+### Standard conversion sequences
+1) Exact match includes the conversions:
+    + Identity conversions
+    + Lvalue-to-rvalue conversions
+    + Array-to-pointer conversions
+    + Qualification conversions
+2) Promotion
+    + integral and floating point promotions
+3) Conversion includes the conversions:
+    + Integral and floating-point conversions
+    + Floating-integral conversions
+    + Pointer conversions
+    + Pointer-to-member conversions
+    + Boolean conversions

+### User-defined conversion sequences

+### Ellipsis conversion sequences

 ##  Value
 * is the representation of some entity that can be manipulated by a program
 * this terminology is used to categorize expressions (and not values)